Part 1:

 Whether you’re one of the 2,500 who joined us in person, the over 5,000 who connected online, among the 700 people who took the time to sit down with us and provide feedback during our consultations, the hundreds who volunteered at RightsCon Costa Rica, or one of the thousands of participants who have joined RightsCon in the past 12 years – a massive thank you!

-See you in South Korea (and online)!
+See you in Taipei (and online)!

 Adriana, Daphne, Elan, Jiye, Igor, Luis, Nikki, Reetz, and Sarah.